 Financial Footings is a two-step program that includes specific activities and learning objectives.

-Step Two covers a brief history of money, the concept of supply and demand, how to create a budget, how to utilize banks and credit unions, and how credit and interest works.
-Designed for older learners (grades 3-6), this second step is taught by a Financial Beginnings volunteer.
+Students learn a brief history of money, supply and demand, how to create a budget, how to utilize banks and credit unions, and how credit and interest works.

 We provide all students with a copy of the curriculum and all necessary supplemental materials, which will be sent to the school directly, prior to the program.
 It is our job to make teachers' work easier; we handle all the details and offer a program that enhances the standards-based math and life-skills teachers are already teaching.